Physical and unphysical regimes of self-consistent many-body perturbation theory: Acknowledgments

 We thank N.~Prokof'ev, B.~Svistunov and L.~Reining for useful discussions and comments.

 \paragraph{Funding information}

-F.W. acknowledges support from H2020/ERC Advanced grant Critisup2 (No. 743159), E.K. from the Simons Foundation through the Simons Collaboration on the Many Electron Problem and from EPSRC (grant No. EP/P003052/1), and Y.D. from the National Natural Science Foundation of China (grant No. 11625522) and the Science and Technology Committee of Shanghai (grant No. 20DZ2210100).
+We acknowledge support from ERC ({\it Critisup2}, H2020 Adv-743159) (F.W.), ANR ({\it LODIS}, ANR-21-CE30-0033) (K.V.H. and F.W.), the Simons Foundation through the Simons Collaboration on the Many Electron Problem and EPSRC (EP/P003052/1) (E.K.), the National Natural Science Foundation of China (grant No. 11625522) and the Science and Technology Committee of Shanghai (grant No. 20DZ2210100) (Y.D.).
 The Flatiron Institute is a division of the Simons Foundation.